Nepali language movement

-The Nepali Language Movement (नेपाली भाषा आन्दोलन) was a political movement in the Republic of India advocating the recognition of the Nepali language as an language with official status in India.
+The Nepali Language Movement (नेपाली भाषा आन्दोलन) was a political movement in the Republic of India advocating the recognition of the Nepali language as a language with official status in India.
 On 20 August 1992, the Lok Sabha passed a motion to add the Nepali language to the Eighth Schedule to the Constitution of India.
 According to an estimate in 2017, in India there about 40 million Nepali-language speaking Indians.

 Nepali Bhasa Manyata Diwas

 Annually, Indian Gorkhas celebrate Nepali Language Recognition Day (officially Nepali Bhasha Manyata Diwas) on 20 August.
 The day is celebrated by organizing parades, literary and cultural programmes throughout India in places with significant Nepali speaking population.
 The same day is also celebrated as the Meitei Language Day (aka Manipuri language day) as both Nepali and Meitei language (officially called Manipuri language) get the "official language" status at the same time.